bretton/minio-sampler/README.md

 # Introduction
 `minio-sampler` (aka `minsampler`) borrows heavily from [potman](https://github.com/bsdpot/potman), [minio-incinerator](https://github.com/bretton/minio-incinerator/), `clusterfurnace` and `cephsmelter` to build a virtualbox minio cluster .

+It is a sampler environment matching the HOWTO at [https://honeyguide.eu/posts/minio-beast-nextcloud/](How To Set Up a Minio Cluster From Potluck, Complete With Nextcloud, Monitoring And Alerting).

 Do not run in production!

 This is a testing environment to show `minio` running on FreeBSD, with `consul`, `nomad`, and the Beast-of-Argh one-pot monitoring solution providing `prometheus`, `grafana`, `loki`, `alertmanager`, plus a `nextcloud` nomad image, configured to use `minio` S3 as file storage, and a `mariadb` pot image for the `nextcloud` database.